-Top-ranked candidates are shortlisted and invited for a telephone or video interview with the Selection Committee.
-The number of shortlisted candidates will be sufficient in relation to the number of available fellowship posts for the respective path in that year and will allow to include a waiting list to be drawn upon in case a candidate does not accept the invitation for the phone interview.
+Top-ranked candidates are invited for a virtual interview with the Selection Committee.
+The number of candidates should be sufficient in relation to the number of available fellowship posts for the respective path in that year and should allow to include a waiting list to be drawn upon in case a candidate declines the invitation for the virtual interview.
+The candidates will also be required to do a written test prior to the interview.